-HIV Pre-/ Post-Test counseling is required at all study visits when an HIV test is done.
+HIV Pre-/ Post-Test counseling is required at all study visits, since all study visits now mandate HIV testing, inclusive of HIV RNA viral load testing.
 All counseling should be provided in a non-judgmental participant-centered manner that responds to current participant needs for information, education, support, skills building, and/or referrals.
 Participants' needs are likely to change over time; counseling provided should also change over time accordingly.